 Your coach is a dipshit.
 As long as you maintain a negative energy balance you will lose weight.
 A “fast” metabolism would only allow you to eat (slightly) more while staying in a calorie deficit.

 All diets initially work because they greatly limit food choices and thus make it very hard to overeat.
 Calories and macronutrients, remember?
 Any and every diet can get the job done.

-Control your calories and eat the right macronutrient split for your body (this is key and highly individual!).
+Control your calories and eat the right macronutrient split for your body.
 Everything else (calorie sources, meal timing and frequency, supplementation etc.) is negligible in the grand scheme of things.

 The Only Diet That Works As Advertised